WICG/scroll-to-text-fragment/README.md

 Care must be taken when implementing this feature so that it cannot be used to exfiltrate information across origins.
-Note that an attacker can navigate a page to a cross-origin URL with a targetText _fragment directive_.
+Note that an attacker can navigate a page to a cross-origin URL with a text _fragment directive_.
 If they can determine that the victim page scrolled, they can infer the existence of any text on the page.

 A related attack is possible if the existence of a match takes significantly more or less work than non-existence.
-An attacker can navigate to a targetText _fragment directive_ and time how busy the JS thread is; a high load may imply the existence or non-existence of an arbitrary text snippet.
+An attacker can navigate to a text _fragment directive_ and time how busy the JS thread is; a high load may imply the existence or non-existence of an arbitrary text snippet.
 This is a variation of a documented